-- (1) The Supreme Court shall be duly constituted at any sitting if it consists of an uneven number not being less than five members of the court. - (2) When hearing appeals from the decisions of the Court of Appeal sitting as a Constitutional Court, the Supreme Court shall consist of seven members of the Supreme Court.
+(1) The Supreme Court shall be duly constituted at any sitting if it consists of an uneven number not being less than five members of the court.

 (3) The Chief Justice shall preside at each sitting of the Supreme Court, and in the absence of the Chief Justice, the most senior member of the court as constituted shall preside.